Haivision/srt/docs/statistics.md

 If the packet `s` is received out of order (`s < next_exp`), the statistic is not affected.

 Note that only original (not retransmitted) SRT DATA packets are taken into account.
-Refer to [pktRcvRetransTotal](#pktRcvRetransTotal) for the formula of obtaining the total number of lost retransmitted packets.
+Refer to [pktRcvRetransTotal](#pktRcvRetransTotal) for the formula for obtaining the total number of lost retransmitted packets.

-In SRT v1.4.0, v1.4.1, `pktRcvLossTotal` statistics includes packets that failed to be decrypted.
+In SRT v1.4.0, v1.4.1, the `pktRcvLossTotal` statistic includes packets that failed to be decrypted.
 To receive the number of presently missing packets, substract [pktRcvUndecryptTotal](#pktRcvUndecryptTotal) from the current one.
-This is going to be fixed within SRT v.1.5.0.
+This is going to be fixed in SRT v.1.5.0.

 ### pktRetransTotal

 The total number of retransmitted packets sent by the SRT sender.
 Available for sender.

-This statistics is not interchangeable with the receiver [pktRcvRetransTotal](#pktRcvRetransTotal) statistic.
+This statistic is not interchangeable with the receiver [pktRcvRetransTotal](#pktRcvRetransTotal) statistic.

 ### pktRcvRetransTotal

 The total number of retransmitted packets registered at the receiver side.
 Available for receiver.

-This statistics is not interchangeable with the sender [pktRetransTotal](#pktRetransTotal) statistic.
+This statistic is not interchangeable with the sender [pktRetransTotal](#pktRetransTotal) statistic.

 Note that the total number of lost retransmitted packets can be calculated as the total number of retransmitted packets sent by receiver minus the total number of retransmitted packets registered at the receiver side:  `pktRetransTotal - pktRcvRetransTotal`.